1. Aim of policy

 We aim to keep your information as up-to-date as possible so that when your needs change over time, the services we provide you can change to reflect these different needs.
-We will also ensure we make every possible effort to fulfil our obligations under the General Data Protection Regulation (GDPR) which takes effect on the 25th May 2018.
+We will also ensure we make every possible effort to fulfil our obligations under the General Data Protection Regulation (GDPR).

-We will keep your personal information secure and only keep it as long as we need to, although please bear in mind we are legally obliged to keep some records for an extended period of time, such as housing benefit payments, before it’s safely destroyed.
+We will keep your personal information secure and only keep it as long as we need to, although please bear in mind we are legally obliged to keep some records for an extended period of time, such as housing benefit payment details, before it’s safely destroyed.

 2. Who is responsible for your data?

-We control the ways your personal data are collected and the purposes for which your personal data are used by Onward Homes and are the “Data Controller” for the purposes of the General Data Protection Regulations (GDPR) and UK Data Protection Bill (2017).
+We control the ways your personal data are collected and the purposes for which your personal data are used by Onward Homes and are the “Data Controller” for the purposes of the GDPR and UK Data Protection Act (2018).

 3. What personal data do we collect about you?

 Your personal data may include, for example, your name, your contact details, information relating to your tenancy (e.g. your Tenancy Reference Number) or information on how you use our website and online services or how you interact with us.

 We collect some personal data from you, for example when you first apply for a property, use our website or contact us.
 We may also receive your personal data from our commercial partners who provide services to you on our behalf and our partners Agencies.

 We may collect and process the following categories of information about you:

 • Your name and contact details for use across the organisation and by our suppliers and partners;

 • Detailed personal information, such as: